qpliu/esolang/intercal/README.md

 the array elements contain `#0`.

-The C-INTERCAL documentation says that spaces cannot be added inside a decimal number in an INTERCAL program.
-This restriction is not in the 1973 document or the 1996 document, so this implementation allows spaces (and line breaks) inside numbers.
+The C-INTERCAL documentation says that spaces cannot be added inside a keyword or a decimal number in an INTERCAL program.
+In section 4.1 of the 1973 and 1996 document, the only restriction on spaces is that no word of a statement identifier (`DO`, `PLEASE`, or `PLEASE DO`) may contain any spaces.
+In order to follow the original documents more closely, this implementation allows spaces anywhere except within `DO` or `PLEASE`, or within overpunches, i.e. `c<BACKSPACE><SPACE><BACKSPACE>/` will not be recognized as change.

-Since section 4.4.11 says that `PLEASE GIVE UP` has the effect of a `PLEASE RESUME #80`, this implementation will never produce error 632.
-On second thought, this implementation will produce error 632 when terminating via a resume statement, and `PLEASE GIVE UP` will be different than `PLEASE RESUME #80`, as the former will terminate without an error and the latter will terminate with error 632.
+Since the errors in section 7 does not include the actual error messages, and the messages for errors other than 000, 123, 275, and 436 are not documented, the error messages are taken from the C-INTERCAL documentation.

-Since the errors in section 7 does not include the actual error messages, and the messages for errors other than 000, 123, 275, and 436 are not documented, the error messages are taken from the C-INTERCAL documentation, with the exception of error 579 when `WRITING IN` an empty line, which is "WHAT YOU WRITE DOES NOT COUNT" in this implementation.
-On second thought, an empty line shall result in error 562, instead of inventing messages that are not in any of the documents.
 Some research shows that the message for error 632 in C-INTERCAL differs from the message in the 1972 implementation, so this implementation will use the latter message.

 Since section 7.1 does not say what the second line of an error message is when there is no next statement, this implementation will have "ON THE